openiddict/openiddict-documentation/integrations/web-providers.md

 # Web providers

+> [!IMPORTANT]
+> This page focuses on configuring the OpenIddict client to use an existing provider.
+For more information on how to contribute a new
+> provider that is not yet supported by OpenIddict, read [Contributing a new Web provider](/guides/contributing-a-new-web-provider.md).

 To simplify integrating with well-known OAuth 2.0 or OpenID Connect providers, the OpenIddict client ships with a companion package named [`OpenIddict.Client.WebIntegration`](https://www.nuget.org/packages/OpenIddict.Client.WebIntegration) that supports 90+ popular services like Amazon, Discord, GitHub, Microsoft or Sign in with Apple.

 > [!TIP]
 > The OpenIddict client and its web providers can be used independently of the OpenIddict server feature.

-> [!NOTE]
-> This page focuses on configuring the OpenIddict client to use an existing provider.
-For more information on how to contribute a new
-> provider that is not yet supported by OpenIddict, read [Contributing a new Web provider](/guides/contributing-a-new-web-provider.md).

 ## Supported platforms